Zwivel's Complete Guide to Microdermabrasion: Techniques, Aftercare, and Results

 Anyone suffering from heavily damaged skin should consider other procedures first, like laser resurfacing or a deep chemical peels.

-Additionally, you will be advised to wait two weeks to six months before having microdermabrasion done if you have just had a chemical peel or other skin procedures like collagen or Botox injections.
+Additionally, you will be advised to wait two weeks to six months before having microdermabrasion performed if you have just had a chemical peel or other skin procedures like collagen or Botox injections.

-Two of the best things about microdermabrasion are its incredibly short recovery time, and its nearly instant results.
+Two of the best things about microdermabrasion are the incredibly short recovery time and almost instant results.
 It's so easy that the treatment is often called a “lunch break” procedure.
 In the short time it would take you get a quick bite, you can dramatically improve your skin, reduce the appearance of mild scars, and give yourself a healthy glow!

 After your first microdermabrasion treatment, your face will have a pink or red color to it.
 This usually fades within a day.
-Your skin will likely feel like it's been sun- or wind- burned, but that should fade quickly as well.
-This sensation usually lasts just a matter of hours.
-That will basically be the entire recovery process, and you can go back to work right away.
+The sensation is similar to sunburn or windburn, but this slight discomfort usually lasts a matter of hours.
+In most cases, you can go back to work right away.

 You'll still want to avoid any activities that can cause you to sweat, because bacteria in your sweat can increase the risk of infection as your skin heals, but you should be able to return to the rest of your routine immediately.